cjrsmith/cjrsmith/README.md

 ## Hi 👋

+I’m a software engineer and creative developer, building immersive, highly visual apps, games, and websites that rethink how people interact with digital tools.
+I specialise in blending design, interactivity, and technology to create experiences that feel more engaging and intuitive.

+Founder of [4610](https://4610.software)🃏, where I explore new ways to make software more interactive.
+My latest project, BetterBacklog, is a reimagined task management tool that turns work into a tangible, 3D visual experience.

-I make independent software & games that do things a little differently.
-Founder of [4610](https://4610.software)🃏.
-I've just launched ClickUp Champ on Firefox and Chrome.
-Software Engineering Manager at Oxford Quantum Circuits.
+Just launched ClickUp Champ on Firefox & Chrome.

+I'm also a Software Engineering Manager at Oxford Quantum Circuits.

 If you like the things I do you, can support me through 4610 on Ko-Fi 👇